PEtab-dev/libpetab-python/README.md

 ## Getting help

-If you have any question or problems with this package, feel free to post them at our GitHub [issue tracker](https://github.com/PEtab-dev/libpetab-python/issues/).
+If you have any questions or problems with this package, feel free to post them at our GitHub [issue tracker](https://github.com/PEtab-dev/libpetab-python/issues/).

 ## Contributing